-San Marcos honored Veterans Day with its annual parade bringing the community together to remember those who served on Nov.
-9. Families packed the city’s Downtown Square as over 50 parade entries passed through the streets.
+San Marcos honored veterans with its annual Veterans Day Parade, bringing the community together on Nov.
+9 to honor veterans who served.
+Families packed the city’s Downtown Square as over 50 parade entries passed through the streets.

 Members of Donaciano Cervantez’s family attended the parade to honor his memory and service in the Army during World War II.
 Each year, they set up a booth with a photo of him in his uniform and provide donuts and coffee to veterans who come by.